PhilMele/M4Project/README.md

 add email verification
-fix error that says you echekc in Parking None if selected manually fix success message on payment
+fix error that says you echekc in Parking None if selected manually fix success message on payment check if its ok to have the venv file avilable on github

 # M4Project - GeoPay